giacbrd/CipCipPy/README.md

 * *utils*
     Generic classes and functions used in the library.
 * *scripts* (not a package)
-    Scripts to execute applications using the library (building indexes, validating models, ...).
+    Scripts for executing applications which exploit the library (building indexes, validating models, ...).
 * *data* (not a package)
-    Data path contains all the data used by the library (cached data, indexes, ...).
+    The data path contains all the data files used by the library (cached data, indexes, ...).

 Publications
 ------------